Florida Expungements and Sealings

 A5.
 Both an expungement and a sealing of records require the court, state attorney, and the law enforcement agencies to remove all information regarding the arrest from the public view.
 A Court Order is necessary before a court record can be unsealed after a sealing or expungement has taken place.
 After a record has been sealed or expunged the person can lawfully deny the arrest occurred.
 However, there are several exceptions to the ability to deny the arrest.
 They are found on FDLE's website.

-KEY POINTS: The difference between sealing and expunging is semantic.
-There really is not a difference from your stand-point.
+KEY POINTS: The difference between sealing and expunging is small.
 However, one or the other has to be done before any protections will apply.
 The actual difference concerns how the affected agencies must deal with your records - whether they must be destroyed (expunged) or made confidential (sealed).

 Q6.
 Is there a time requirement before I can seal or expunge my Florida criminal arrest history (criminal record)?

 KEY POINTS: But the State can have you waive your ability to have your record sealed or expunged.
 Usually this occurs if you agree to enter a pretrial diversion program.
-Usually the delay is three years but each pretrial diversion contract should be read thoroughly before signing.
+Usually the delay is a few years and each pretrial diversion contract should be read thoroughly before signing.

 Q7.
 I pled to an offense.
 Can I still have the criminal record expunged?

 A7.
-You cannot have it expunged because it was not dropped or dismissed prior to trial or if you were acquitted after a trial.
+You cannot have it expunged because it was not dropped or dismissed prior to trial.
 However you may qualify to have your case sealed if adjudication was withheld.

 Q8.
 Can I seal or expunge my Florida criminal record on my own?

 A8.
 Yes.
-The court system in this country allows for people to represent themselves (pro se).
+You can always represent yourself.
 However, no one but an attorney can give you legal advice regarding the procedures and law of a sealing or expungement.
-Sometimes judges become frustrated by pro se litigants because they must remain neutral and therefore must refrain from appearing partial or biased and, hence, cannot help you.
 The opposing party on a criminal record sealing or expungement petition is the State of Florida represented by the Office of the State Attorney.

 KEY POINTS: If time is of the essence - hire an attorney.
-Expunging a criminal record takes on average 5 to 9 months.
+Expunging a criminal record takes on average 6 to 9 months.
 There are very easy mistakes that can be made that can quickly double the amount of time.
-The Certificate of Eligibility is only good for one year.
-Hire an attorney that knows what he is doing - me.

 Q9.
 Once started how long does an expungement take for the criminal record to be removed from public view?